chatmp/Yakuza-MT-Texture-Creator/README.md

 * Optionally, switch between Old Engine and Dragon Engine labeling.
 * Click Export to generate the combined PNG.

-## Important Notes
+> [!IMPORTANT]
-* Each color channel is always grayscale.
+> * Each color channel is always grayscale.
 Saving full-color data into channels is not supported.
-* Transparent pixels are multiplied with the grayscale channel to maintain correct intensity.
+> * Transparent pixels are multiplied with the grayscale channel to maintain correct intensity.
-* The program is designed primarily for Yakuza texture modding, but it can be used for any image channel merging workflow.
+> * The program is designed primarily for Yakuza texture modding, but it can be used for any image channel merging workflow.

 ## References
 Channel usage and MT implementation based on this website: [Yakuza Material Documentation](https://sites.google.com/view/yakuzatexturedoc/general-info)

 ## Keywords

 Yakuza modding, Yakuza texture tool, PNG channel merge, Specular map, Ambient Occlusion map, Specular Power map, Old Engine, Dragon Engine, grayscale texture, image channel combiner, modder tools, game modding utility